matat0/CrossScores-nextjs/README.md

 Firstly, we installed ***Supabase***.
-This online database tool allowed us to use SQL to manage large amounts of data in organized tables, then fetch it into organized objects to be used in our sight.
+This online database tool allowed us to use SQL to manage large amounts of data in organized tables, then fetch it into organized objects to be used on our site.

 ***2. MaterialUI***

-Secondly, we installed ***MaterialUI**.
+Secondly, we installed ***MaterialUI***.
 This is an open sourced React library which houses a plethora of User Interface components and elements, based on Material Design by Google.